AlonKellner/alonkellner.github.io/_posts/en-us/2024-07-30-portfolio-start.md

 ## Define "Portfolio"

 Well, you're looking at it!
-This website is my portfolio,-
+This website is my portfolio,